 short, communities become more resilient, self-sufficient, and securely independent.

 Founded in 2014 by a group of forward thinking East Valley leaders, Positive Paths works tirelessly to remove barriers and obstacles that prevent East Valley women from succeeding.
 We provide a “life-bridge” for women who face challenges to grow personally and professionally and increase the likelihood of future generations of economic stability.

 History of Positive Paths: A Realized Vision

-East Valley leaders from Chandler-Gilbert Community College and the Gilbert Chamber of Commerce discuss the problem of decreased funding at community colleges and the impact on student support services, particularly in regard to re-entry women’s services.
+East Valley leaders meet at Chandler-Gilbert Community College to discuss the problem of decreased funding at community colleges and the impact on student support services, particularly in regard to re-entry women’s services.
 The search for solutions begins.